 What do you think about what was written/said?
 Explain why using evidence.
 Would you agree or disagree with this?
 What made you feel this way?
 Does this problem feel familiar?
 Why?
 What could you add to improve the solution that was given?
 Explain a different way to solve the problem and convince us that your way is the best way.
 What makes this problem something you can solve?
 How would you translate this information into a visual form?
 What patterns did you find that led you to the answer?
+How does this relate to you / your daily life?
+Be specific.
+How does this relate to things going on in the world (current events)?
 How did any of the characters or events remind you of yourself?
 Why?
 If you were this character, how would the story change?
 What do you think the author is trying to accomplish with this story?
 How did the character's actions affect you?
 Explain.
 Which of the ideas shared make the most sense and why?
 How would the story change if it was told from another character's view?
 Would you change the end of the story and why?
 What evidence or data is given that help make the this easier to understand?
-How does this relate to you / your daily life?
-Be specific.
-Which set of data or information (evidence) is most relevant or important to your decision?
-How does this relate to your your daily net be specific.
-How does this relate to things going on in the world (current events)?
-What's the purpose for this experiment or argument?
+What's the purpose for this experiment or argument? -- ---